 - Vitamin B5 (pantothenic acid) is critical to the conversion of glucose into energy.
-It also prevents upper respiratory infections and insomnia.
+It also can prevent upper respiratory infections and insomnia.

 - Vitamin B6 (pyridoxine) is needed in converting molecules into more readily usable material.
-It also helps calm and maintain a healthy nervous system.
+It also might help to calm and maintain a healthy nervous system.

 The entire B complex is needed for optimal health.
 They commonly coexist in food and work together to help each individual B vitamin to perform best.
 In general, the more stressed I was the more B vitamins I needed.

 I get B vitamins from a supplement formulated specifically to treat adrenal fatigue.
 I’ll talk about it in a moment.